RayRoPE: Projective Ray Positional Encoding for Multi-view Attention

 \subsection{Relative Encodings in Query Frame}

 The ray representation defined above is in the global coordinate frame.
-To ensure $SE(3)$ invariance, we compute \ours~encodings in each query token's local frame, as illustrated by Fig.~\ref{fig:method} (b).
-We first define a projective operator that project global rays onto query camera's frame.
-We then apply standard RoPE to the projected rays in query frame to support both invariance and multi-frequency similarity.
+To ensure $SE(3)$ invariance, we compute \ours~encodings in each query token's local frame, as illustrated in Fig.~\ref{fig:method}(b).
+We first define a projective operator that projects global rays into the query camera frame, and then apply standard RoPE to the projected rays in the query frame to support both invariance and multi-frequency similarity.